teleported/ds-fromscratch/README.md

 # ds-fromscratch
-Code based on the book 'Data Science from Scratch'
+My practice coding, based on the book 'Data Science from Scratch'

 chapter02 - Python basics